-As your landlord, NSPHA makes sure that the rules and conditions of your lease are being followed.
-If you do not follow the rules set out in your lease, we may need to end your lease through legal means.
+As your landlord, NSPHA requires that the rules and conditions of your lease are being followed.
+If you, members of your household or guests do not follow the rules set out in your lease, we may need to end your lease through the Residential Tenancies Program.
 This is called an eviction.